 Prof. Jamal Lewis

-Jamal Lewis is an Assistant Professor in Biomedical Engineering at the University of California, Davis.
+Jamal Lewis is an Associate Professor in Biomedical Engineering at the University of California, Davis.
 Prior to his professorship, Dr. Lewis was Senior Scientist at OneVax, LLC and a Post Doctoral Associate in the J. Crayton Pruitt Family Department of Biomedical Engineering at the University of Florida, where he also received a Ph.D. in Biomedical Engineering in 2012.
 Dr. Lewis completed his B.S. in Chemical Engineering from Florida A&M University in 2004, and M.S. in Biomedical Engineering in 2007 from North Carolina State University.
 His research, educational and entrepreneurial efforts have been supported by the NIH.
-His honors and awards include the prestigious NIH Early Stage Investigator MIRA and Regenerative Medicine Workshop Young Faculty Award.
+His honors and awards include the prestigious NIH Early Stage Investigator MIRA, Regenerative Medicine Workshop Young Faculty Award and the CMBE Journal Young Innovator Award.

 Nicholas Gregory Bachand